 Awarded for outstanding published works of non-fiction including biographies, memoirs, cultural histories, literary journalism and essays.

 The Ottawa Book Awards recognize published books of literary excellence, written by authors residing in Ottawa.
-A prize of $7,500 is awarded annually in each of the following four categories: English fiction, English non-fiction, French fiction and French non-fiction.
+A prize of $7,500 is awarded annually in fiction and non-fiction categories in both French and English.
 Finalists receive a $1,000 prize.

 Eligible entries must be: